mrskyeA/crazyfrog/main.md

 </style>
 # Why I like Crazy Frog?

-The sheer stupidity of the character is what intrigues me.
-Crazy Frog has his weenie doe out all the time and only makes noises.
-The concept and the history of the character makes me laugh.
+The sheer stupidity of the character is what I mainly like about it.
+Crazy Frog has his weiner out all the time and only makes noises.
+Additionally the history and the original intentions for the character fascinates me.
 While researching for this project I found a page on Erik Wernquist's website featuring a extremely adult depiction of Crazy Frog.
 The reason I brought this up was because it's clear that Crazy Frog was originally meant to be a one-off adult gag joke by Erik Wernquist.
 But, instead Crazy Frog became a worldwide sensation targeting kids.
+That what makes the character so fascinating to me.

-It's clear Crazy Frog is a product of incredible luck.
-What are the odds that someone of Erik's talent would get sent that audio and Decemberide to create a professionalionally crafted model and animation for that.
-What are the odds one of the biggest ringtone companies would stumble across the silly animation test and offer a deal to the creators of it even if it is extremely risque.
-A company that was as big as Jamba would be extremely stupid to even consider putting a frog with a weenie doe on T.V but they did.
+Moreover, it's clear Crazy Frog is a product of incredible luck.
+What are the odds that someone of Erik's talent would get sent that audio and decide to create a professionalionally crafted model and animation for that.
+What are the even greater odds one of the biggest ringtone companies would stumble across the silly animation test and offer a deal to the creators of it even though it is extremely risque.
+A company that was as big as Jamba would be extremely stupid to even consider putting a frog with a weiner on T.V but they did.
 Crazy Frog represents beating the odds to me.
 This is even better represented in his recent comeback.
 Nobody remembers Crazy Frog except me and probably two other people but he still came back for another round in spotlight.
 He hasn't achieved anywhere near his prior success but this is just the beginning.
-I believe in a couple years Crazy Frog will play at Rolling Loud among the greats with his weenie doe being the highlight of the night.
+I believe in a couple years Crazy Frog will play at Rolling Loud among the greats with his weiner being the highlight of the night.
+In short, Crazy Frog is a symbol of beating the odds, never giving up, and having fun.

 ---
 <style scoped>